NanoComp/meep/doc/docs/Python_Tutorials/Adjoint_Solver.md

 providing the functionality to wrap an optimization library around the gradient computation.
-The adjoint solver also supports enforcing minimum feature sizes on the optimal design in 1D (line width and spacing) and 2D (circular holes and islands).
+The adjoint solver also supports enforcing minimum feature sizes on the optimal design in 1D (line width and spacing) and 2D (arbitrary-shaped holes and islands).
 This is demonstrated in several tutorials below.

 [TOC]